 There are several conditions that must be met:

 - You must be at least 70½.

 - Contributions must be made only to 170(b)(1)(A) organizations, which are “public” (50%) foundations and 501(c)(3) charities.
-However, the PATH Act excludes making QCDs to donor-advised funds (such as the PCAF’s Advise & Consult Fund® accounts and Recommended Endowment accounts), supporting organizations and private (30%) foundations (except for conduit foundations and private operating foundations).
+However, the PATH Act excludes making QCDs to donor-advised funds (such as the PCAF’s Advise & Consult Fund® accounts and Increase Fund accounts), supporting organizations and private (30%) foundations (except for conduit foundations and private operating foundations).
 This is clearly something you will need to review with both the PCA Foundation and your tax advisor before having any checks sent to the PCA Foundation.

 - This only applies to contributions that would otherwise completely qualify for the charitable deduction.
 This excludes gift annuities, charitable remainder trusts, etc.; the idea is that there can be no benefit to you from the charity, other than their appreciation.

 - The contribution must otherwise have been considered taxable income.

 - Payment must be made directly from your IRA trustee to the charity (although it is OK if you deliver the check yourself).
 If the check is payable to you, then it becomes taxable income, and you will be left declaring the income and taking a normal charitable deduction.

 - You can take the distribution from any IRA except a SEP or Simple IRA that is still active (receiving contributions).
 You cannot take it from any employer plans (401k, 403b, etc.)